Protecting Dog Bite Victims Across Georgia Including Alpharetta, Atlanta, and Cumming

 In most cases, dog attacks are a preventable tragedy.
 By knowing how to safely interact with dogs, you can avoid a provoked attack.
 The Humane Society gives several important guidelines that you should follow when interacting with dogs, especially dogs that you are not familiar with, in order to reduce the chance of being bitten.

 - Never approach an unfamiliar dog without its owner’s permission.
-The owner knows better than you if the dog is comfortable around strangers and he or she will be able to tell you if the dog is safe to interact with unfamiliar people.
+The owner knows better than you if the dog is comfortable around strangers.
+He or she will be able to tell you if the dog is safe to interact with unfamiliar people.

 - Do not advance towards a dog confined behind a fence or chained in a small space by a leash or chain.
 Many dogs can show aggression if they feel cornered when approached by a stranger in a closed-in area.